CNES/opensand/opensand-packaging/COMPILATION.md

 $ yarn build
 ```

+Detailled installation instructions can be found in the [dedicated installation manual](../opensand-deploy/doc/install.md).

 ## Real Time

 The Real Time component provides real time threads and channels to exchange data between them.